itclubKec/AI-MLBootCamp2024/README.md

 ## Contact

-For any questions or issues, please contact the IT Club Bootcamp 2024 organizers at https://itclub-web.vercel.app.
+For any questions or issues, please contact the AI/ML Bootcamp 2024 organizers at https://itclub-web.vercel.app.

 ---

-Thank you for participating in the IT Club Bootcamp 2024!
+Thank you for participating in the AI/ML Bootcamp 2024!
 Let's code, collaborate, and create amazing projects together!